magao-x/handbook/observers/quicklook.rst

     sent 5016 bytes  received 221150763 bytes  23279555.68 bytes/sec
     total size is 221081847  speedup is 1.00

-Re-running this command later in the observation will only sync changed files.
+Re-running this command will only sync changed files.